Fig 1. Ursa Major. © 2003 Torsten Bronger.

 Ursa Major Moving Cluster

-The Ursa Major Moving Cluster is a loose group of stars, widely scattered about the sky, with similar space velocities (about 14 kilometers per second in the direction of eastern Sagittarius).
+The Ursa Major Moving Cluster is a loose group of stars, widely scattered about the sky, with similar space velocities (about 14 km/s in the direction of eastern Sagittarius).
 It includes five of the seven major members of the Big Dipper – Merak (Beta), Phad (Gamma), Megrez (Delta), Alioth (Epsilon), and Mizar (Zeta) – as well as Alphekka (Alpha Coronae Borealis) and Sirius (Alpha Canis Majoris).
 With its center located about 75 light-years from us, about half the distance of the Hyades, it is the nearest star cluster to the Sun.
 Its proximity and size (some 30 light-years long by 18 light-years wide) mean that it covers an enormous portion of the sky.

 Ursa Major Groups